- 632 West 6th Avenue

 (Source: Kauffman Foundation)

 This means that while making one individual angel investment is high-risk, building a portfolio is a best practice.
 It also means that successful, high-return ventures are a way for angel investors to counterbalance losses.
-This will be true of the 49th State Angel Fund as well.
+This will be true of the 49th State Angel Fund as well: Failure will occur when investing at the seed stage in unproven startups.

 8. How does the 49SAF invest?